Black Dog (Osage chief): Chief

 His men completed what became known as the Black Dog Trail by 1803.
 It started from their winter territory east of Baxter Springs in Kansas and extended southwest to their summer hunting grounds at the Great Salt Plains in present-day Alfalfa County, Oklahoma.
 The Osage regularly stopped at the springs for healing on their way to summer hunting grounds.
 They made the trail by clearing it of brush and large rocks, and constructing earthen ramps to the fords.
 Wide enough for eight horsemen to ride abreast, the trail was the first improved road in Kansas and Oklahoma.

 The band had a village known as Pasuga, "Big Cedar", built on an earthwork mound near what later developed as Claremore, Oklahoma.
 Osage tradition credits Black Dog I with having constructed a cave near his village on Claremore Mound.
 The cave was large enough to conceal the nearly 500 members of his band and they stocked it with enough food to survive for a year.
-The cave later provided a hiding place for the remaining residents of Pasuga to escape being massacred by during the so-called Battle of Claremore Mound in 1817.
+The cave later provided a hiding place for the remaining residents of Pasuga to escape being massacred by Cherokee during the so-called Battle of Claremore Mound in 1817.

 Black Dog I had one son, known as an adult as Black Dog II (1827-1910).
 He later became a chief among the Osage.
 Many sources refer to the father as Black Dog I and the son as Black Dog II.
 The son reportedly became chief in 1870.